OfficeDev/office-js-docs-pr/docs/testing/debug-office-add-ins-on-ipad-and-mac.md

 > [!NOTE]
 > Please note that this is an experimental feature and there are no guarantees that we will preserve this functionality in future versions of Office applications.
+>
+> If you are trying to use the inspector, and the dialog is flickering, try the following workaround:
+> 1. Resize the dialog such that it's a very small window.
+> 2. Choose **Inspect Element** which opens in a new window.
+> 3. Resize the dialog to its original size.
+> 4. Use the inspector as required.

 ## Debugging with Vorlon.JS on a iPad or Mac